 Hofplein fountain (1955) Cor van Kralingen

 De Hofplein fountain was donated to the city by the shipping company Van Ommeren.
-In 1939, the company celebrated its centenary and decided to give Rotterdam a gift.
-Van Ommeren launched a competition among six artists for the design of a monument for the Droogleever Fortuynplein, at the Maas tunnel under construction at the time.
-Sculptors John Rädecker and Han Wezelaar emerged from the selection.
-Because of the Second World War, none of these plans came to fruition and it would take until 1955 before the gift was actually completed, albeit not at the entrance of the Maastunnel, but in the middle of Hofplein.
+In 1939 the company celebrated its centenary and decided to give Rotterdam a gift.
+Van Ommeren organized a competition among six artists for the design of a monument for the Droogleever Fortuynplein, near the Maas tunnel that was then under construction.
+The sculptors John Rädecker and Han Wezelaar came forward from the selection.
+Due to the Second World War, these plans did not materialize and it would take until 1955 before the gift was actually completed, albeit not at the entrance to the Maas tunnel, but in the middle of Hofplein.
 The services of Urban Development and Reconstruction and Municipal Works were closely involved in the plan for the central fountain: chief architect ir.
 JRA Koops was responsible for the design.
-Sculptor Cor van Kralingen was commissioned to provide the sculpture for the octagonal basin.
-He made eight aquatic and terrestrial animals, such as a hippopotamus, a crocodile with a duck between the teeth, a serpentine sea snake, a thick toad, and exotic fish, one of which is in the squid's catch arms.
+Sculptor Cor van Kralingen was commissioned to take care of the sculpture on the octagonal basin.
+He made eight aquatic and land animals, including a hippo, a crocodile with a duck between its teeth, a squirming sea serpent, a fat toad, and exotic fish, half of them in the arms of a squid.
 They were placed at the corners of the basin and also serve as gutters for the water drainage.
-He designed stylized water lilies for the sprayers of the fountain basin, which, like the animal figures, were made in mussel limestone.
+He designed stylized water lilies for the sprayers of the fountain basin, which, like the animal figures, were made of mussel limestone.